refresh-bio/vclust/README.md

 5. `set-cover`: Set-Cover (greedy)
 6. `leiden`: the Leiden algorithm

-Clustering can use one of three similarity measures (`--metric`): `tani`, `gani`, or `ani`.
-The user-provided value of the selected similarity measure serves as the minimum similarity threshold for connecting genomes.
+Clustering uses one of three similarity measures (`--metric`): `tani`, `gani`, or `ani`.
+The user-provided threshold for the selected measure sets the minimum similarity required for connecting genomes.

 ```bash
 # Cluster genomes based on ANI and connect genomes if their ANI ≥ 95%.